Year-round course (two semesters)

 The study trip is a big part of the year at the course and has been an adventure every year.
 We work a lot on it before and afterwards, and the trip itself lasts four weeks.
 We travel to new and different countries and areas every year, and over the years we've been to Africa as many times as Asia.

-I skoleåret 2026-27 reiser vi til Asia.
+I skoleåret 2026-27 reiser vi til Sørøst-Asia.
+Aktuelle land er Malaysia, Thailand, Filippinene og Indonesia.
 Reiserute, opplegget og innholdet på studiereisen lager vi når dere kommer, basert på hva som er aktuell tematikk i landene og hva vi sammen har lyst til.

 Student democracy in practice